Associated Skin Care Specialists

 - Evolving: the mole is changing in size, shape, or color

 Another thing to watch for is new moles.
 Although most men and women have moles at some point in their lives, it’s not very common to get new moles when you’re an adult.
 Have your Associated Skin Care Specialists dermatologist examine any new mole or any mole that has one or more of the ABCDE warning signs.

 What causes melanoma?

 The number one cause of melanoma is UV light, which comes from both sun exposure and the UV bulbs in tanning beds.
 UV light causes melanoma development on completely healthy skin, and can also increase the chance of a benign mole becoming melanoma.

 The following factors can contribute to melanoma, as well:

 If you're in any of these groups, you have an increased risk of melanoma and should use caution with sun exposure.

 The best melanoma treatment is one that fully gets the cancer cells out of your body so they can’t spread.
-Mohs surgery, which focuses on removing cancer cells in layers until the cancer is gone, is often the best and most thorough choice for melanoma treatment.
+Wide local excision is the gold standard of care, and performed by many of the board certified dermatologists at Associated Skin Care Specialists.
+Mohs surgery, which focuses on removing cancer cells in layers until the cancer is gone, is offered for certain types of melanoma on the head and neck.
 Associated Skin Care Specialists has four specially trained Mohs surgeons on staff.

 Use the online scheduler or call to make your appointment for melanoma treatment at Associated Skin Care Specialists now.